vhnam/uxdesign-certificate-notes/2 Start the UX Design Process - Empathize, Define, and Ideate/2 Creating user stories and user journey maps.md

 - Create personas and user stories
 - Thoroughly review the project before launch
-- Use wireframes to visualise the project
+- Use wireframes to visualize the project

 ## User journey (map)